Engee documentation

 Details

-A vector [t_J t_C] of two values of thermal time constants.
-The first value, t_J, is the thermal time constant of the transition.
-The second value, t_C is the thermal time constant of the body.
+Vector [t_J t_C] of the two values of the thermal time constants.
+The first value t_J — this is the thermal transition time constant.
+The second value, t_C — this is the thermal time constant of the hull.

 Dependencies

-To use this parameter, set the parameters Thermal network to Specify junction and case thermal parameters, and for the parameter Thermal mass parameterization set the value to By thermal time constants.
+To use this parameter, set for the parameter Thermal network meaning Specify junction and case thermal parameters, and for the parameter Thermal mass parameterization meaning By thermal time constants.

 Units